distributedlife/p2/source/_posts/2013-10-06-pattern-fun-fact-decorator.markdown

 <div class='normal-gist'><code id="gist-6724242" data-file="2.java"></code></div>

 Now, because we’re in Java and the factory pattern is prolific.
-You’re factory just needs to new up a <span class='inline-code'>MessageCopier</span> passing in the instance of the <span class='inline-code'>MessageSender</span>.
+Your factory just needs to new up a <span class='inline-code'>MessageCopier</span> passing in the instance of the <span class='inline-code'>MessageSender</span>.
 Behaviour extended.

 <div class='normal-gist'><code id="gist-6724242" data-file="3.java"></code></div>